 1. George Washington Memorial Parkway – Maryland and Virginia

-This scenic drive winds alongside the Potomac River, offering fantastic views of the national monuments, as well as numerous historic locations, diverse parks, and picturesque overlooks to explore.
+This scenic drive winds along the Potomac River, offering fantastic views of the national monuments, as well as historic locations, diverse parks, and picturesque overlooks to explore.

 In spring the parkway is flooded with a floral show featuring over 500 wildflower species.
 If you time it just right you might even be treated to a show of fragrant cherry blossoms.